AbsurdlyUnique/CipherSense/AES.md

 *   **Language Standard:** C++17 is recommended as a minimum baseline for features like `std::filesystem` (if needed for path manipulation, although basic `std::string` handling might suffice) and general modern practices.
 *   **Core Headers:** Essential headers include `<fstream>` (file I/O), `<vector>` (byte counts), `<string>` (file path), `<cmath>` (`log2`), `<numeric>` (`std::accumulate`), `<stdexcept>` (potential error handling), and `<limits>` (for `infinity()` if used).
 *   **API Design (`.h` Header):**
-    *   A clean, minimal header file is essential for a reusable library.
-It should define the result structure and the primary analysis function signature.
+    *   A clean, minimal header file is essential for a reusable library. **The primary error handling strategy chosen is to return error conditions via the `FileStats::Result` enum**, rather than throwing exceptions.
+This approach simplifies integration for callers by avoiding mandatory `try-catch` blocks.
+    *   The header should define the result structure and the primary analysis function signature:

         ```cpp
         // FileAnalysis.h
         #pragma once